Ripstop: Applications

 Ejection seat parachutes made with ripstop are woven with an elastic-like fabric so that they stretch to allow more air to pass through at high speed.
 Then as the ejection seat slows, the weave closes and acts like a conventional parachute.
 This allows the pilot seat to slow gently, avoiding compression that could result in spinal injury.

-Ripstop nylon

-Ripstop nylon is a light-weight nylon fabric with interwoven ripstop reinforcement threads in a crosshatch pattern.
-The material comes in many different colors, sizes, and thicknesses.
-It is woven with coarse, strong warp and filling yarns at intervals so that tears will not spread.

-Ripstop nylon may be waterproof, water resistant, fire resistant, or have zero porosity (will not allow air or water through), and comes in light, medium and heavy weights.
-Textures range from a soft and silk-like material to a crisp or stiff fabric that sounds like a paper bag when moved.

-Nylon was developed in World War II as a replacement for silk in the production of parachutes.
+Types

+Nylon

+Ripstop nylon is available in a wide range colors, sizes, thicknesses, textures, and weave densities (down to zero porosity to wind and water).
+It also may be made fire-resistant.

+Polyester

+Ripstop polyester lacks the inherent elasticity of ripstop nylon.
+Among its uses are paragliding canopies and stunt kites.